karthikchilamkurthy/karthikchilamkurthy.github.io/_posts/2022-11-07-An-Algorithmic-Approach-for-SCM-1.md

 ## **_Execution_**

-For example, We have 2 contianers from Aukland to Brisbane: One 20 foot, one 40 food Container.
+For example, We have 2 contianers from AUS to NZ: One 20 foot, one 40 food Container.
 Our model needs to decide the priority of items needs to sendm keeping many players in Consideraion.

 Following is the model: